brettinternet/brettinternet.github.io/content/recruit/_index.md

 I'm always willing to discussing additional contract work, but not as full time work.

+I am only open to remote work at this time.

 If you still think I might be a good fit, then please share with me some details before we connect on a call: